ULHPC/tutorials/README.md

 Notice that the runtime has decreased, but I/O has increased.

 **Exercise:** Try several options for `-j` up to the number of cores you reserved (6) and check the bowtie2 command and the values in the benchmark.
+Don't forget the clean-up between the tries.